eswarak/img-MMS/README.md

 hzn mms object delete -t js --id index.js
 ```

-9. Unregister your edge node (which will also stop the hello-mms service):
+9. Unregister your edge node (which will also stop the image-tf-mms service):

 ```bash
 hzn unregister -f